Your shopping cart is empty.

 A healthy dog’s paw pads should have a smooth and shiny texture.
 However, when they become rugged and start to develop crusts and short hair, it’s time to react!

-Dog paws covered with crust and hair
+paws covered crust hair

 Other symptoms are a dog’s inability to walk straight, accumulated scar tissue, excessive dryness, and infection of the nails.